nightroman/FarNet/Vessel/README.md

 Features

- * Smart history of files, folders, commands
+ * Enhanced history of files, folders, commands
  * Ready for typing incremental filter
  * See also history lists help (F1)

-The history logs are updated on openings from the smart history lists.

-The smart history lists show items in heuristically improved order.
-Recently used items are sorted by last times, as usual.
-Items not used for a while are sorted by ranks.
-Ranks are based on various item patterns found in the history.
+Vessel history lists are Far Manager histories enhanced by the tracked items.
+Tracked items are usually created automatically on picking not recent items.
+Tracked items are stored in automatically maintained log files.

+Vessel lists order items by groups and times.
+Group 0 includes recently used items, tracked and history.
+Group 1 includes only tracked used items.
+Group 2 includes tracked aged and not recently used history items.

-Background history update and cleaning starts periodically after selecting items from smart lists.
-Manual updates from the menu are not necessary.
+Background maintenance of logs starts periodically after picking items from lists.
+Manual updating from menu or lists is available but not necessary.

-History log files:
+Tracked items log files:

 - Commands: *%FARLOCALPROFILE%\FarNet\Vessel\VesselCommands.txt*
 - Folders: *%FARLOCALPROFILE%\FarNet\Vessel\VesselFolders.txt*